 A Gentleman with Chest Pain

-Three or four years after I graduated, there a gentleman admitted through the ED with chest pain.
+Three or four years after I graduated, a gentleman was admitted through the ED with chest pain.
 I saw him on the floor with a presumptive diagnosis of acute coronary syndrome.
 I remember evaluating him and documenting what the ED did in their patient care, which was give him a liter of fluid because his pressure was low.

 In talking to the patient, I thought his case was really peculiar.
 I thought he had a heart attack, some kind of acute coronary syndrome, but it didn’t make sense.
 If he was hypotensive from a cardiac problem, he’d be pretty sick, but he didn’t look sick.
 I realized he had some rails in his left base, was mildly hypoxic and his mediastinum looked big.
 At 3:00 in the morning, I ended up doing a CAT scan of his chest, looking for a thoracic dissection.
 The radiologist called me and said, “John this is a type 1 dissection.”
 It was unbelievable, both humbling and exciting, that I was able to make the diagnosis.